Ewelti/AmongTheDung/README.md

 # AmongTheDung
-Responses of dung beetle body size to mammalian grazer dung type, nutrients, temperature, and insecticides
+Responses of dung beetle body size for two species, one native and one non-native to mammalian grazer dung type, nutrients, temperature, and insecticides